Aldo Vagnozzi

 Aldo Vagnozzi (October 4, 1925 – March 22, 2009) was a Democratic politician from the state of Michigan.
 Vagnozzi was a member of the Michigan State House of Representatives.
-He represented the 37th District, which is located in Oakland County and includes the cities of Farmington Hills and Farmington, from 2002 until 2006.
+He represented the 37th District, which is located in Oakland County and includes the cities of Farmington Hills and Farmington, from 2003 until 2008.

 Early life

 Vagnozzi was born in Roseto, Italy.
 In 1943, he was drafted out of college to serve in the military for the Americans in World War II.
-He served in Italy, where he was an interpreter with Italian prisoners of war.
+He served in San Bernardino, where he was an interpreter with Italian prisoners of war.
 He participated in the return of prisoners to Italy in spring of 1946.
-Vagnozzi was discharged in 1946, with the rank of a sergeant.
+Vagnozzi was discharged in 1946, with the rank of sergeant.
 Vagnozzi returned to college in 1946, attending Wayne State University.
 He graduated in 1948 with a Bachelor of Arts degree in journalism.
 While in college, he edited the award-winning Daily Collegian.
 Out of college, Vagnozzi was editor of both the Michigan State AFL-CIO News and the Detroit Labor News.